lucasafm/Simple-Dapp/README.md

     ```bash
     npm install
     ```
-4. create an .env file:
+4. create an .env file with the contracts address as a variable:
     ```bash
     echo 'REACT_APP_CONTRACT_ADDRESS = ***' > .env
     ```